PayHereLK/payhere-mobilesdk-flutter/README.md

 ### 4. Whitelist Mobile App Package Name ###

 a.
-Login to your PayHere Merchant Account and navigate to Settings  > Domains and Credentials.
+Login to your PayHere Merchant Account and navigate to Integrations.

 b.
 Click the 'Add Domain/App' button.